COVID-19: SON undertakes quality assurance inspections in Abia, Rivers

 He expressed the appreciation of the Abia State Government to SON for its past collaboration in the area of quality assurance support to Micro, Small and Medium Enterprises in the State.

-Responding, Mr Lad-Alabi commended the efforts of the company and the Abia State Government at curbing the community transmission of the coronavirus in the State in particular and the Country in general.
+Responding, Mr. Lad-Alabi commended the efforts of the company and the Abia State Government in curbing the community transmission of the Coronavirus in the State in particular and the country in general.

-He explained that the SON inspection was to complement the efforts of the State Government through value addition to ensure that the barrier masks are produced to the requirements of the AFNOR SPEC S76-001: 2020 and thus achieve the protective measures that it was intended for.

-The SON inspection team explained the Standards in detail while being conducted round the company production processes.
-The interactive session generated questions and answers on various aspects of the Standard and the production process, while the SON team duly made clarifications.

-Copies of the Standard for making and use of Barrier Masks were given to the company at no cost.

-In a related development, a team of SON inspectors from Rivers/Bayelsa office led by the State Coordinator Engr.
-Ayuba Samuel Ushe last week, embarked on a maiden inspection tour of Nigeria Airforce Investment Limited (NAFIL) Tailoring workshop located inside the NAF Base Portharcourt.
+Another team of SON inspectors from Rivers/Bayelsa office led by the State Coordinator, Engr.
+Ayuba Samuel Ushe, had earlier embarked on a maiden inspection tour of Nigeria Airforce Investment Limited (NAFIL) Tailoring workshop located inside the NAF Base Portharcourt, Rivers state.

 Air commodore Nwagwu commended SON for being in the frontline of fighting COVID-19 during these perilous times.